WNTZ-TV: Translators

-1 – An application has been filed for a separate "-LD" digital repeater on channel 42.

 Analog-to-digital conversion

-WNTZ-TV shut down its analog signal, over Ultra high frequency (UHF) channel 48, at 9:03 pm on February 17, 2009, the original target date in which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
+WNTZ-TV shut down its analog signal, over Ultra high frequency (UHF) channel 48, at 9:03 p.m. on February 17, 2009, the original target date on which full-power television stations in the United States were to transition from analog to digital broadcasts under federal mandate (which was later pushed back to June 12, 2009).
 Immediately after American Idol ended, WNTZ ran "The Star-Spangled Banner" (the footage was dated from 1940, so the flag in the clip had only 48 stars, ironically coinciding with the channel number) and then the analog signal shut off.
 Digital antenna and cable viewers went immediately into scheduled MyNetworkTV programming.

 The station's digital signal remained on its pre-transition UHF channel 49.
-Digital television receivers, including the low-power translator stations K22NI-D and K30QG-D, display WNTZ-TV's virtual channel as 48 through the use of PSIP.
+Digital television receivers, including the low-power translator stations K22NI-D and K30QG-D, display WNTZ-TV's virtual channel as 48.

 The low-power translators surrounding Alexandria will remain operational for the foreseeable future, even though two of the four have been shut off due to the remaining two translators being converted to low-power digital broadcast.